 Resolution Through Mediation

-Isaacks Mediation & Arbitration Services offers various forms of ADR including Mediation.
+Isaacks Mediation & Arbitration Services offers various forms of ADR including Mediation in Denton County.
 Mediation is the least formal way to introduce a bit of legal oversight to a civil, business, or family dispute.
 As a legally trained and experienced mediator, Judge Isaacks helps clients in need of mediation by deftly assessing disputes and identifying relevant legal issues in order to come to an objective resolution both parties find agreeable.

 The Right Time for Mediation

 Because it requires parties to sit down together, mediation is the best for parties who are on relatively good terms.
 The ability of any mediator to successfully mediate a resolution between two parties involved in civil, family, or business dispute depends in large part on the goodwill of the parties involved.

 The following are a few examples of situations where mediation may be the right next legal step for you:

 - If you’ve been injured in some way and are seeking a settlement with the party responsible.

 - When you are going through a divorce and would like to make the proceedings as informal as possible.